remoteyon/remoteyon.github.io/README.md

 ### Tools:

+* Current version built with Perplexity AI
-* Current version built with Google's Gemini AI
+* Previous Version built with Google's Gemini AI
 * Previous version built with Microsoft's Copilot

 ### AI considerations:

+* Unlike Gemini, Perplexity behaved badly only after many prompts.
+Restarting with a fresh prompt and a recent copy of the html file worked much better than in Gemini
-* Using Canvas mode allows for versioning, but it's buggy, so always copy and paste the latest working code into an editor
+* Using Canvas mode in Gemini allows for versioning, but it's buggy, so always copy and paste the latest working code into an editor
-* AI will make unwanted changes to other parts of the site: Check your prompt and preview the entire website to be sure
+* Gemini will make unwanted changes to other parts of the site: Check your prompt and preview the entire website to be sure